 Adjustment of the tone of a piano is called voicing.
 It is accomplished by making careful changes to the shape and density of the hammers.
 A properly voiced instrument can sound remarkably more beautiful.
 Voicing is the most difficult of skills to master, and it typically takes years to perfect.
 Before voicing, a piano must be in good regulation and tuning.
 Typically, people associate voicing with needling hammers, but that is only one tool in a much larger tool kit at the voicer’s disposal.
 The proper voicing procedure for your piano will be evaluated according to your needs and musical desires and then the procedures to achieve those ends will be discussed before voicing is initiated.
 Voicing is always a collaboration with the pianist and the technician.

-It is highly recommended that an appraisal be made of every instrument prior to purchase.
+It is highly recommended that an evaluation be made of every instrument prior to purchase.
 Pianos vary widely in quality and condition for the same price.
 Many need costly repairs or maintenance that are not obvious to the untrained eye or ear.
 Advice can be offered over the phone that can save you time and money when you are looking for a piano to purchase.
 Due to increased government regulation with regards to value appraisals, appraisals for insurance, donation and IRS purposes cannot be made at this time by Roseman Piano Tuning.